-Seth Boustead is a composer, radio host, arts manager and writer, concert producer, in-demand speaker and visionary with the goal of revolutionizing how and where classical music is performed and how it is perceived by the general public.
+Seth Boustead is a composer, broadcaster, arts manager, writer, concert producer, in-demand speaker and visionary with the goal of revolutionizing how and where classical music is performed and how it is perceived by the general public.

 He received his Master of Music Composition degree from the Chicago College for the Performing Arts in 2002 and has gone on to forge a unique and highly personal musical identity through a prolific outpouring of works in every conceivable genre.
 His music is regularly performed across the United States and in Europe and has been heard on radio and television stations in Chicago, San Francisco, New York and Paris among others.

 In 2017 Seth’s piano concerto was premiered to acclaim by the Chicago Composers Orchestra with Marta Aznavoorian as soloist and his piece Group Dance was recently aired on Performance Today, the country’s most-heard syndicated classical music radio program.

 He is currently working with novelist J. Robert Lennon on his first opera, inspired by the film classic La Jetée.
 The New York Times called Seth’s music “lyrical and full of whimsy” while the A/V club said “Boustead has a penchant for writing dark, angsty scores.”
 Both are true!

 Seth is the founder and Executive Director of Access Contemporary Music, an organization that exists to present classical music as a living art form by performing new works in innovative ways for new audiences, providing community-based music education focused on creativity, and commissioning projects from composers around the world.

 ACM began when Seth started the now-legendary Weekly Readings program in which he and other musicians met every week to read through, record and post pieces by living composers every week.
 Weekly Readings ran for six years and attracted major press including the NewMusicBox, Chamber Music Today and the Chicago Sun-Times.